morabah/health-7/PROJECT_REFERENCE.md

 );
 ```

-#### Performance and TypeScript Fixes

-- Fixed JSX syntax error in the `performanceMetrics.ts` file by replacing JSX syntax with `React.createElement`
-- Fixed linter errors in `bookingApi.ts` by adding proper TypeScript types and removing unsupported properties
-- Fixed the missing `myDashboard` cache key in the cache invalidation system
-- Implemented a state-based approach for tracking performance measurements instead of using context
-- Added proper type imports from React Query to ensure type safety throughout the application

 #### Patient Profile Update Fix

 - Fixed the `useUpdatePatientProfile` hook in `patientLoaders.ts` to properly pass user context to the API